gvwilson/sensibleadventures/bookster/bookster.md

 "Oh, get over it," Gaeston said gruffly.
 "You can always get another coat."

-"No," Razi said, soft and sad.
-"No, he can't."
+"No he can't," Razi said, soft and sad.
+"Not one like that."

 ---